 Georgia College William P. Wall Museum of Natural History

 Do you have a budding natural science fan?
 Visit the Paleozoic, Mesozioc and Cenozoic Eras and see fossils from Georgia and all around the world!
 Located in Herty Hall, Georgia College's Natural History Museum offers an explanation of the history of life through geological time.
-The collection includes fossils from Georgia as well as other U.S. and international localities.
 The museum also boasts a planetarium which is open for special events, including stargazing, throughout the year.

 The museum is free and open to the public Monday through Friday from 8:30 a.m. to 4:30p.m.

-T. D. Cheek Fishing Pier has a great series of docks over the water of Lake Sinclair.
+T. D. Cheek Fishing Pier has an expansive series of floating docks over the water of Lake Sinclair.
 This Georgia Power maintained public fishing pier is open year-round and free to the public.
 There is also shoreline fishing access, fish attractors, a parking area, and picnic tables that make this an ideal spot for the avid fisherman or a choice location to teach the kids to cast.

 T.D.
 Cheek Fishing Pier is located at 1099 Milledgeville Road.
 Open 7 days a week from sunrise to sunset.

 With over 50 acres of shrubs, trees, rhododendrons, a conifer collection, and an extensive camellia collection, Lockerly Arboretum is the perfect place for anyone with a green thumb.
-There are walking trails that provide a beautiful view of the grounds and offer a quiet opportunity for reflection.
+The main trail loop is paved and you can walk, bike, or drive the property.
+There are also walking trails that provide a beautiful view of the grounds and offer a quiet opportunity for reflection.
 Pack a lunch to enjoy a picnic near the pond as you watch the birds and wildlife.
 If you’re bringing your furry friends to come enjoy the day, make sure to keep them on the leash and clean up after them.

 $10 and Under